Foundation Mathematics Units 3 and 4

 What skills do you develop?

-This course is designed so students will further develop their mathematical skills in identifying, investigating, understanding and solving the problems they encountering everyday real-world experiences in life and work.
+This course is designed so students will further develop their mathematical skills in identifying, investigating, understanding and solving problems in an everyday practical application of life and work experiences.

 Requirements